 Nose: Not a whole lot going on.
 A little caramel and honey.

 Palate: Fairly sweet but not overpowering or as pernicious as the Duggan’s.
 It has enough structure that you know it has encountered some oak, as is required by law, and a hint of peat smoke.
 The taste is fresh enough that you can be confident the oak was in better shape than what welcome’s Cutty Sark.
 But less character than the Cutty.
 A subtle vanilla note rides over the sweetness.

 Finish: On the sweet side, but not nearly as pronounced as Duggan’s or Cutty.
 There is a touch of oak but not enough to balance it.
 A bare whiff of vanilla says a quick good-bye and yu are left with syrup.

 Bottom Line: A reliable, non-objectionable choice.
 For mixing you might want a more robust choice.
 For those who are not into assertive scotches, this will do.

 So, there you have it.
 The expectation proved true: less advertising has translated into more value in the bottle for the same price.
-I’d like to walk up the ladder to the double-dueces next, and test a challenger to the Monkey Shoulder — Black Bottle (in its modern form), but what I’m really looking forward to is comparing some of the price contemporaries to Johnny Walker’s lines.
+I’d like to walk up the ladder to the double-dueces next, and test a challenger to the Monkey Shoulder — Black Bottle (in its modern form), but what I’m really looking forward to is comparing some of the price contemporaries to Johnnie Walker’s lines.
 Those whiskies are very heavily advertised.
 But they are also pretty damn good.